British Democratic Party (2013): Ideology

 The party is described as being on the far-right of the political spectrum, and having been reported as fascist.
-The party advocated traditional ideals held on the British right such as opposition to immigration, arguing that citizenship should be acquired via nationality that is inherited from ones descent and not from any legal mechanisms; describing the West as being ensued by Islamisation; and declared that the party is committed to ending all immigration to the United Kingdom, supporting a British withdrawal from the 1951 Refugee Convention, the European Convention on Human Rights (ECHR) and the Global Compact for Migration (GCM).
+The party advocates traditional ideals held on the British right such as opposition to immigration, arguing that citizenship should be acquired via nationality that is inherited from one's descent and not from any legal mechanisms; describing the West as being ensued by Islamisation; and declared that the party is committed to ending all immigration to the United Kingdom, supporting a British withdrawal from the 1951 Refugee Convention, the European Convention on Human Rights (ECHR) and the Global Compact for Migration (GCM).
 The party also described itself as economically nationalist (including nationalisation of British railways), Eurosceptic, and stated that it supports the monarchy.

 Electoral performance

 In the 2015 United Kingdom general election, the party nominated one candidate, the BDP chairman, Jim Lewthwaite in Bradford East.
 He won 210 votes, 0.5% of the total cast.

 The party gained a parish councillor in March 2022, when John Robinson, who was elected to Barnham and Eastergate Parish Council in West Sussex as an independent, joined the BDP.
 In July 2022, Julian Leppert, an elected councillor representing the For Britain Movement on Epping Forest District Council in Essex, joined the BDP.
 The party gained another parish councillor in August 2022, when Roger Robertson, an elected councillor in Hartley Wintney, Hampshire, joined the British Democrats.
 He like Leppert was also a former member of the For Britain Movement.

 Later that month, BDP candidate Lawrence Rustem was elected unopposed to Detling Parish Council in Kent, in what was the party's first ever election victory.
 In October 2022, the BDP candidate, Christopher Bateman, was elected to Noak Bridge Parish Council in Basildon, Essex, with 74% of the vote against one other candidate who was an independent.

 The British Democrats, whose campaign received support from the far-right hate group Patriotic Alternative, stood five candidates in the 2023 local elections.
 All candidates failed to win their contests, with Julian Leppert losing the party's only seat above parish council level.

 In March 2024, British Democrat candidate Ken Perrin won a by-election to a seat on the Chatteris town council in Cambridgeshire with 47% of the vote.
 Perrin had previously worked as the North East Cambridgeshire organiser for the UK Independence Party.

 The party stood four parliamentary candidates in the 2024 general election: Christopher Bateman in Basildon and Billericay, Gary Butler in Maidstone and Malling, Frank Calladine in Doncaster North, and Lawrence Rustem in Faversham and Mid Kent.
-They received 1,860 votes.
+Together they received 1,860 votes.